PSTAT197-F23/vignette-super-resolution/README.md

 ## Repository Contents
 **Image Re-sizing**

 In order to launch our project effectively, we meticulously chose a substantial image dataset to thoroughly evaluate our model's performance by comparing the before and after images upon input.
-We pre-processed the images by resizing them into 3x128x128 images (found in main.py).
+Our image dataset consists of around 4,000 low-resolution images of wild animals from Kaggle(https://www.kaggle.com/datasets/dimensi0n/afhq-512?select=wild), each with dimensions of 3x512x512 (3 RGB color channel represents colored images instead of grey-scaled images, with 512x512 pixel length and width).
+We then pre-processed the images by resizing them into 3x128x128 images (found in main.py).
+Lastly, we transform each of the images into tensor objects for easy input into our model in order to train our model effectively.

 **Loading Data**